Sunni Islam: History

 One common mistake is to assume that Sunni Islam represents a normative Islam that emerged during the period after Muhammad's death, and that Sufism and Shi'ism developed out of Sunni Islam.
 This perception is partly due to the reliance on highly ideological sources that have been accepted as reliable historical works, and also because the vast majority of the population is Sunni.
-Both Sunnism and Shiaism are the end products of several centuries of competition between ideologies.
+Both Sunnism and Shiism are the end products of several centuries of competition between ideologies.
 Both sects used each other to further cement their own identities and doctrines.

 The first four caliphs are known among Sunnis as the Rāshidun or "Rightly-Guided Ones".
 Sunni recognition includes the aforementioned Abu Bakr as the first, Umar as the second, Uthman as the third, and Ali as the fourth.
-Sunnis recognised different rulers as the caliph, though they did not include anyone in the list of the rightly guided ones or Rāshidun after the murder of Ali, until the caliphate was constitutionally abolished in Turkey on 3 March 1924.
+Sunnis recognised different rulers as the caliph, though they barely ever included anyone in the list of the rightly guided ones or Rāshidun after the murder of Ali, until the caliphate was constitutionally abolished in Turkey on 3 March 1924.